skit-ai/tech/_posts/2021-08-09-Code-Mixing-Metrics.md

 latex: True
 ---

-We, at vernacular, recently concluded a seminar series on code-mixing, where we covered research papers that looked at approaches to deal with code-mixed data across ASR, TTS and SLU related services.
+We at skit, recently concluded a seminar series on code-mixing, where we covered research papers that looked at approaches to deal with code-mixed data across ASR, TTS and SLU related services.
 Code-mixing is a common phenomena in the Indian subcontinent.
 Code-mixing refers to the situation when two or more languages are present in an utterance or a corpus.
 It is important to formulate, discuss and deliberate on metrics because, it is improvement on metrics across benchmark datasets that spur continuous research in a field.

 # Terminologies